 Decide for yourself where approximately your best pieces should go – in the middle, usually 🙂

 Start laying some pieces right onto the fabric.
 Nice pieces go to the middle and plain ones towards the sides and bottom.
 Some pieces should go on top of other pieces, some – under.
 It will turn out nicer if you don’t lay them in a “fish scales” way, but randomly.
 The more random – the better.

 Make sure the base fabric is covered with denim pieces completely.

-If you have two or more shapes to fill (like two sides of a bag), don’t forget to leave some of the same color denim for later for the side panels of the case.
+If you have two or more shapes to fill (like two sides of a bag), don’t forget to leave some pieces of the same colour denim for later for the other panels of your item.

 It can be looking like a mess, but there are some tips to consider.

-1. Make sure all the sides of all pieces are overlayed by minimum of 1-2 cm.
+1. Make sure all the sides of all pieces are overlaid by minimum of 1-2 cm.

-2. Make sure the denim pieces are covering the area exact or larger then your shape.
+2. Make sure the denim pieces are covering the area exact or larger then your base shape.

 5. If there will be a zipper or handles inserted after – make sure there is no tough denim layered on the way of the zipper or handles.
 Like in this guitar case.